NREL/resstock/docs/source/hpxml_to_openstudio.rst

 ==============================  ====================================================================
 Location                        Description
 ==============================  ====================================================================
-living space                    Above-grade conditioned floor area. basement - conditioned          Below-grade conditioned floor area. basement - unconditioned
+living space                    Above-grade conditioned floor area basement - conditioned          Below-grade conditioned floor area basement - unconditioned
 garage
-other                           Any space in a multifamily building outside the unit, in which internal gains are neglected.
+other                           Any attached/multifamily space outside the unit, in which internal gains are neglected
 ==============================  ====================================================================

 If the location is not specified, the appliance is assumed to be in the living space.